-- Resident veterans who have a permanent service-connected disability classification of 50% or more can be issued recreational basic and saltwater fishing license(s) for free. - Residents who are blind, paraplegic or multiple amputee must purchase a recreational fishing license for \$4. - Residents who are totally and permanently disabled and receiving federal social security disability benefits or disability retirement income from a retirement system whose members are exempt from social security pursuant to the Railroad Retirement Insurance Act or employees of the state or a political subdivision of the state that has not voluntarily agreed to participate in federal social security may qualify for reduced rate basic and saltwater fishing licenses.
+- A person who is a veteran who has a permanent service-connected disability classification of 50% or more can be issued recreational basic and saltwater fishing license(s) for free. - Residents who are blind, paraplegic or multiple amputee must purchase a recreational fishing license for \$4. - · Residents who are totally and permanently disabled and receiving federal social security disability benefits or disability retirement income from a retirement system whose members are exempt from social security pursuant to the Railroad Retirement Insurance Act or employees of the state or a political subdivision of the state that has not voluntarily agreed to participate in federal social security may qualify for reduced rate basic and saltwater fishing licenses.
 The fee is \$4.
 (This exemption does not apply to Supplemental Security Income benefits).